-But, is it possible that the capelin biomass is depressed in the offshore, but flourishing in the inshore?
-We tested this main hypothesis that capelin have become non-migratory post-1991 using multiple, independent lines of enquiry using diverse statistical methods (i.e., triangulation; Munafò & Davey Smith 2018).
-Our independent datasets included both fishery-dependent (inshore commercial catch) and fishery-independent (spring acoustic survey, FBTS, AZMP oceanography cruises, three larval indices, aerial surveys, predator diet data, predator behaviour data) data.
+Frank et al. (2016)’s second explanation for their contention of no collapse is that the stock has become less migratory and stays inshore year round. .
+We tested this hypotheses using multiple independent datasets, which included both fishery-dependent (inshore commercial catch) and fishery-independent (spring acoustic survey, FBTS, AZMP oceanography cruises, three larval indices, aerial surveys, predator diet data, predator behaviour data) data.
 Using the FBTS data and the center of gravity approach described in (Thorson et al. 2016), we found no evidence of capelin moving either east or west inter-annually, but rather capelin’s centre of gravity moved either north or south depending on abundance.
 In years with high capelin abundance, capelin were distributed further north.
 However, the FBTS surveys a limited number of inshore strata.
-If we considered all of the inshore area not surveyed by the FBTS (‘the blind spot’), there would need to be a minimum of 41,000 kg/km2 of capelin in the inshore strata to compensate for the ‘missing’ 3-6 mt capelin from the offshore.
-How could it be possible to miss this much capelin in the inshore when there are active inshore fisheries for capelin, Atlantic herring, snow crab and northern cod?
+If we considered all of the inshore area not surveyed by the FBTS (‘the blind spot’), there would need to be a minimum of 41,000 kg/km2 uniformly distributed of capelin in the inshore strata to compensate for the ‘missing’ 3-6 mt capelin from the offshore.
+It is highly unlikely that this amount of capelin would have been missed for over 25 years, given that there are active inshore fisheries for capelin, Atlantic herring, snow crab and northern cod.
 Furthermore, year round inshore acoustic surveys have found a maximum of 10,000 kg/km2 in Trinity Bay in June, and the inshore densities are a fraction of this outside of the peak spawning period.
-Since the FBTS has few inshore strata, we do not have much diet data of predators in the nearshore.
+Since the FBTS has few inshore strata, we do not have much diet data of fish predators in the nearshore.
 However, murres have had a temporal shift towards later breeding in the late 1990s, which corresponds with the later inshore arrivals of capelin in the murres’ foraging range (Davoren & Montevecchi 2003).
 This would not be expected if capelin resided year round in the bays.
 These two independent lines of enquiry suggest that the ‘missing’ capelin are not in the inshore.

 Capelin experienced profound changes in their biology post-1991.
 One of these changes is earlier maturation.
 Frank et al. (2016) postulated that earlier maturation is due to non-migratory behaviour exhibited by capelin.
 We used capelin maturity data from the acoustic offshore survey and the age composition data from the inshore commercial catch to test this hypothesis.
 We would expect to see fewer older, mature fish in the offshore compared to the inshore if capelin are now residing in the inshore.
 There were large differences in maturity and age composition of catches pre- and post-1991, but there were no substantial differences in age composition and maturity between the offshore and inshore data post-1991.
 This data provides equivocal support for the collapse hypothesis as earlier maturation in both the inshore and offshore is also consistent with the collapse hypothesis where age at maturity declines in fish populations that have undergone a reduction in population size (Shuter 1990) and are stressed (Trippel 1995).